Elbie-em/Ruby-Capstone-Project-Building-a-Custom-CSS-Linter/README.md

  > [Presentation here](https://www.loom.com/share/b559a42e007c4bbba7e8bab271ce86c5)

  ## Objective
- CSS linter is responsible for flagging the following errors
+ CSS linter is responsible for flagging the following errors:
   - *Space before opening brace error in css file*
-  - *Missing of an ending semi colon when defining a property and its value*
+  - *Missing of an ending semicolon when defining a property and its value*
   - *No space after a colon when defining a properties value*
   - *Indentation errors*
   - *White trailing space errors*